D7Torres/epic-react-notes/react-fundamentals.md

 The main way to access values is `event.target.inputNameOrId.value`

-In HTML we link labels to inputs with the `for` attribute, but in JSX IS called `htmlFor`.
-When they are linked, clicking the label will give focus to the input.
+In HTML we link labels to inputs with the `for` attribute, but in JSX is called `htmlFor`.
+When they are linked (by input's `id`), clicking the label will give focus to the input.

-I learnt about `ref`.
-A ref is

-By using a ref, you ensure that:

 A ref is an object that stays consistent between renders of your React component.
 It has a current property on it which can be updated to any value at any time.

+By using a ref, you ensure that:

 - You can store information between re-renders (unlike regular variables, which reset on every render).